-In my first couple of weeks in Freiburg – Germany -, when I was looking for a place to live, I was eating in a bar with my mother when a group of 5 men joined our big table.
-During the conversation they learned we are Brazilians and told us with a big enthusiasm they were going to spend their holidays, in the following month, in Brazil.
-After a while I asked one of them, who didn’t share the same enthusiasm than the others, if he was going to spend his holidays in Brazil as well.
+In my first couple of weeks in Freiburg, Germany, when I was looking for a place to live, I was eating in a bar with my mother when a group of 5 men joined our big table.
+During the conversation they learned we are Brazilians and they told us with a big enthusiasm that they were going to spend their holidays in Brazil.
+After a while I asked one of them, who didn’t share the same enthusiasm as the others, if he was going to spend his holidays in Brazil as well.
 He answered with a gesture of showing his wedding ring on his finger.
-I suddenly thought he was suggesting that his friends were going to Brazil with sexual intentions, specially because sex tourism in Brazil is very common and many people in Sough Germany have the image of Brazilian women as being easy to take to bed – Since Brazilians are often very attracted to foreigners.
-Maybe I misinterpreted his gesture, maybe he was just saying that he is not as free to travel as his friends who are single, because of family responsibilities, but I could not help thinking about sex tourism through his silent message.
+I suddenly thought he was suggesting that his friends were going to Brazil with sexual intentions, specially because sex tourism in Brazil is very common and many people in South Germany have the image of Brazilian women as being easy to take to bed – Since Brazilians are often very attracted to foreigners.
+Maybe I misinterpreted his gesture.
+Maybe he was just saying that he is not as free to travel as his friends who are single, because of family responsibilities, but I could not help thinking about sex tourism through his silent message.

 I think it is interesting the fact that among Brazil, Ireland and Germany the first is the more conservative and moralist when the subject is nudity, which is a false morality to protect them from their own dirty minds.
-Different from Germany with many parks and saunas where people can spend their time - on their own, with friends or with their families - completely naked .
-During German’s summer toddlers are running and playing completely nude in their gardens while in Brazil parents are concerned about their toddlers private parts, or even underwear, being exposed in public.
-In Brazil there are some isolated beaches with nude areas but in general nudity is not tolerated or allowed - not even topless regarding women.
-In Brazil nudity is automatically associated with sexual provocation.
-Ireland and the UK don’t have the open air or sauna nude culture as in the Nordic countries but nobody minds women showing their skin.
-Once a naked woman, walking in the streets in the UK, was stopped by a policeman, not to reprimand her but, to inform her about the law saying that her being nude in public is not an offense, but if somebody complains for feeling offended then it becomes an offense.
+Different from Germany with many parks and saunas where people can spend their time – on their own, with friends or with their families – completely naked.
+During summer in Germany toddlers are running and playing completely nude in their gardens while in Brazil parents are concerned about their toddlers private parts, or even underwear, being exposed in public.
+In Brazil there are some isolated beaches dedicated to nudity but in general nudity is not tolerated or allowed – not even women topless.
+In Brazil, nudity is automatically associated with sexual provocation.
+Ireland and the UK don’t have the open air or sauna nude culture as in the Nordic countries but nobody mind women showing their skin.
+Once a naked woman walking in the streets in the UK was stopped by a policeman, not to complain about her being nude or supress her but, to inform her about the law saying that her being nude in public is not an offense, but if somebody complains for feeling offended then it becomes an offense.

-Some people, especially in Brazil, quickly ask me if I sleep with the models I photograph because they can’t help associating nudity to sexual activity.
+Some people, especially in Brazil, quickly ask me if I sleep with the models I photograp, because they can’t help associating nudity to sexual activity.
 Nudity, instead, gives people a sense of freedom.
-I only photographed a couple of nude men and it was more evident from them their enthusiasm for being naked - and for having a creative image of their body's expression.
-I first released it when I was photographing a woman who the body seemed stuck during my posing direction.
+I only photographed a couple of nude men and it was more evident from them their enthusiasm for being naked – and for having a creative image of their body's expression.
+I first realised about this freedom feeling in nudity when I was photographing a woman whose body seemed stuck during my posing direction.
 I told her that she doesn’t look comfortable and that I could not get good body composition from her.
 She then asked me if I could see her private parts, to which I replied saying that I am too focused on the body composition, lighting, camera setting, framing , focus and the image narrative that looking at her private parts never crossed my mind.
 It seemed to me her worries came from the fact I was photographing her with an old manual film camera, with a slow focus ring in the lens; Because of the system it takes me a little extra time to find the focus before I press the camera shutter release.
-I tried to explain about the camera to her but she was satisfied with my first explanation; She didn’t want to hear about my camera but go on with the photo shoot, this time feeling completely free with no worries about what in her body may be exposed, even if it appears in the photo.
+I tried to explain about the camera to her but she was satisfied with my first explanation; She didn’t want to hear about my camera but to go on with the photo shoot.
+Now she was feeling completely free with no worries about what in her body may be exposed, even if it appears in the photo.
 It is through people's eyes where we confirm who we are .